The Integrated pilot training program

 There may be times during phase 3 when the ATPL theory is incorporated into the program.

 In Phase 4, you have finished flying VFR solo and are now going to learn all about instrument flying under the instruction of our skilled instructors.
 At this phase you will get GEN radio certificate.
-Much of the program is flown on either the Piper 28 Cadet or Diamond 40 TDI, which is our single-engine aircrafts approved for IFR flight.
-Once you get started with IFR flying, you switch to flying on a twin-engine airplane; this can be either in our Piper 34 Seneca or Diamond 42 Twinstar TDI.
+The program is flown on our Tecnam P-Mentor which is our single-engine aircraft approved for IFR flight.
+Once you get started with IFR flying, you switch to flying on a twin-engine airplane; this will be on our Tecnam 2006MKII.
 The first part of the “Multi Engine” program leads up to your CPL (Commercial Pilot License) flight test, and then the training continues up to your IR/ME (Instrument Rating / Multi Engine) flight test.
 Once both exams have been passed, you are a commercial pilot and our APS / MCC course awaits.
 You can read about it: Here.

 Phase 5 consists of our APS / MCC (Airline Pilot Standard – Multi Crew Cooperation) course, which is the last phase you will go through at CAPA.
 The course is flown in our FNPT-II MCC B737 or A320 simulator at school, and it is a full 40 hours.
 When you finish this course, you are ready for the job search and ready for a job in an airline.